rodalbuyeh/pyspark-k8s-boilerplate/README.md

 Make sure kubnernetes cluster (minikube, perhaps GKE as well) is configured to read from container registry.

 note if they are having problems with image pull, run docker pull to get image locally.

+I think you HAVE to reference the infrastructure and auth setup, and also indicate that you HAVE to patch the registry on the cluster.

+I think I'll move all of the terraform stuff into a directory here.
+Call it terraform.